Why We Love Sous Vide Filet Mignon

 - Remove steak from the bag.

-- Finish on stovetop by reverse searing in a cast iron or stainless steel skillet, adding any aromatics.
+- Finish on stovetop by reverse searing in a cast iron pan or stainless steel skillet, adding any aromatics.

-- Allow the steak to rest (this is a great time to make the gorgonzola cream sauce!)
+- Allow the steak to rest (this is a great time to make the gorgonzola cream sauce!) for a minimum of 5-10 minutes to let the juices redistribute.

 - Reheat and pour pan drippings from stove top over steak, then slice and serve.